json-schema-org/website/README.md

 </p>

 # 👋 Welcome to the JSON Schema website
-This repository contains the source code of JSON Schema website:
+This repository contains the source code of the JSON Schema website:

 * Powered by Next.js,
 * Uses the Tailwind CSS framework,
 * Built and deployed with Netlify.

-## Setting up Project
+## Setting up the Project

 Please refer to [INSTALLATION.md](./INSTALLATION.md) for instructions on how to set up the project for local development.